Inference for parameters identified by conditional moment restrictions using a generalized Bierens maximum statistic: Conclusions

 \section{Conclusions}

-We have developed an inference method for a (sub)vector of parameters using an $\ell_1$-penalized maximum statistic.
+We have developed an inference method for a vector of parameters using an $\ell_1$-penalized maximum statistic.
 Our inference procedure is based on the multiplier bootstrap and combines inference with model selection to improve the power of the test.
 We have recommended solving a data-dependent max-min problem to select the penalization tuning parameter.
 We have demonstrated the efficacy of our method using two empirical examples.

 There are multiple directions to extend our method.
 First, we may consider a panel data setting where the number of conditioning variables may grow as the time series dimension increases.
-Second, unknown parameters may include an unknown function \citep[e.g.,][]{chamberlain1992efficiency,Newey:Powell:03,Ai:Chen:03,chen2012estimation}.
+Second, unknown parameters may include an unknown function \citep[e.g.,][]{chamberlain1992efficiency,Newey:Powell:03,Ai:Chen:03,chen2015inference}.
 In view of results in \cite{Breunig:Chen}, Bierens-type tests without penalization might not work well when the parameter of interest is a nonparametric function.
 It would be interesting to study whether and to what extent our penalization method improves power for nonparametric inference.
-Third, a continuum of conditional moment restrictions (e.g., conditional independence assumption) might be relevant in some applications.
+Third, multiple conditional moment restrictions or a continuum of conditional moment restrictions (e.g., conditional independence assumption) might be relevant in some applications.
+Fourth, it would be interesting to extend our method for empirical industrial organization.
+For instance, \citet{Gandhi:Houde:NBER} proposed a set of relevant instruments from conditional moment restrictions to avoid the weak identification problem.
+It is an intriguing possibility to combine our approach with their insights into \citet{BLP}.
 All of these extensions call for substantial developments in both theory and computation.